pomerium/pomerium/docs/docs/topics/original-request-context.md

 ## Abstract

-When a User communicates with a service downstream of Pomerium, the service can identify that user by the `X-Pomerium-Assertion` header, added by Pomerium, which provides as a value a Java Web Token (**JWT**) identifying the user.
+When a User communicates with a service downstream of Pomerium, the service can identify that user by the `X-Pomerium-JWT-Assertion` header, added by Pomerium, which provides as a value a Java Web Token (**JWT**) identifying the user.

 Should that service need to communicate with another Pomerium-protected service to construct the response, that connection should be authorized through Pomerium with a [Service Account](/enterprise/concepts.md#service-accounts).
 Service accounts should be provided to Pomerium from the first service as a bearer token header, i.e. `Authorization: Bearer Pomerium-${service_acount_jwt}`.
 This header is how the secondary service authenticates the machine-to-machine interaction.

 Should that second service need to know the original user context to return the proper response, it would have no way of knowing, as the first service authenticated as the service account and not the original user.

-The solution is to have the first service forward the headers, including `X-Pomerium-Assertion`, in its request to the second service.
-When Pomerium receives a request that already includes this header, it passes the value to the second service in the `X-Pomerium-Assertion-For` header.
+The solution is to have the first service forward the headers, including `X-Pomerium-JWT-Assertion`, in its request to the second service.
+When Pomerium receives a request that already includes this header, it passes the value to the second service in the `X-Pomerium-JWT-Assertion-For` header.
 This header can be read by the secondary service to identify the user context.

 Should the second service need to communicate with a tertiary service (or more), it can also pass along the original headers it received.
-When Pomerium receives a request with the `X-Pomerium-Assertion-For` header, it preserves the value as provided to all additional upstream services.
+When Pomerium receives a request with the `X-Pomerium-JWT-Assertion-For` header, it preserves the value as provided to all additional upstream services.

 ## Example